engineblock/engineblock/docs/core_concepts.md

 # Core Concepts
- wgn and execution.
+EngineBlock (EB) is a machine pattern for loadtest design and execution.
 This guide is intended to illustrate the moving parts and how they work together.

 ## Scenario